Need support? Fill out an application today!

 - Do not wait to let oxygen flow through your body.
 Deep breathing exercises help as well as picking up a good workout plan.
 Reach for 30 minutes of activity a day.

 - Do breastfeed!
-Your baby needs the nutrients to continue on a healthy life.
+Your baby needs the nutrients to continue on a healthy life, also reduces your risk for breast cancer.

 - Do not drink bottled water after it heats up.
 BPA is released into your water with heat.
 BPA exhibits hormone – like properties that raise concern about its suitability in consumer products and food containers.
 Canada is the first country to declare BPA as a toxic substance.
 (Bisphenol A)